gee-community/eetasks/README.md

 - The tasks tables do not refresh automatically.
 However, you can use the refresh button (🔄) to update the table on demand.
 - The intended use for the `EE Tasks: run GEE script` is limited and currently experimental (recommended for experienced users only).
 [Learn more about it here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md).
-    - Using `.getInfo()` without a callback function will crash the Extension Host, except when connected to a remote vscode server.
-Learn more about why [here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md#getInfo-caveat).